 3. When DNA methylation data is shown, and when one pathway node is represented by multiple genes, how is a node methylation level determined from the various gene methylation levels?
 This is not discussed.

-By default, each gene’s methylation level is determined by the probe with maximum differential expression and the gene with the maximum differential expression of all genes denotes the level for the node.
+By default, each gene’s methylation level is determined by the probe with absolute maximum fold change and the gene with the maximum differential methylation observed among the respective genes determines the level of the node.
 In other words, by default, the highest peak is displayed.

 We think that this is a good default, because the intention is to give researchers a hint if methylation changes are present at all.
 The application will give many details (including region plots for all genes) if the corresponding node is selected.